Survey and Taxonomy of Adversarial Reconnaissance Techniques: Related Literature Surveys

-Shaikh et al.\ provided a general overview of reconnaissance techniques that focused on the classification of probes and discussed methods of reconnaissance, including surveillance, eavesdropping, and intercepting communications~\cite{shaikh2008network}.
-The authors classified probes into three groups: host detection, port enumeration, and vulnerability assessment; and highlighted several detection challenges along with approaches for counter-probing activities.
-Some studies focused on various scanning techniques, such as Arkin's work, which reviewed scanning techniques concentrating on ping sweeps, port scans, and operating system identification~\cite{arkin1999network}.
-Meanwhile, Claypool studied stealth port scanning techniques~\cite{claypool2002stealth}.
-Vivo et al.\ reviewed TCP port scanners, several scanning techniques developed to bypass firewalls analysis and filtering, stealth scanning, basics of UDP scanning, and scanning related to specific application-level protocols~\cite{de1999review}.
+\paragraph{Cyber Scanning} {There are a number of works that discussed cyber scanning techniques~\cite{shaikh2008network,bhuyan2011surveying,bou2013cyber,claypool2002stealth,barnett2008towards,de1999review}.} Shaikh et al.\ provided a general overview of reconnaissance techniques that focuses on the classification of probes and discusses methods of reconnaissance including surveillance, eavesdropping, and intercepting communications~\cite{shaikh2008network}.
+The authors classified probes into three groups: host detection, port enumeration, and vulnerability assessment.
+They also highlighted several detection challenges and approaches for counter-probing activities.
+Some studies have focused on scanning techniques, such as Arkin's work, which reviewed scanning techniques concentrating on ping sweeps, port scans, and operating system identification~\cite{arkin1999network}.
+Meanwhile, {Claypool conducted a study on stealthy port scanning methods~\cite{claypool2002stealth}.
+He discussed half-open scan, Xmas tree scan, UDP scan, Null scan, Fragmentation, Decoying, and Spoofing, which are popular forms of stealthy scanning techniques.} Vivo et al.\ reviewed TCP port scanners, several scanning techniques developed to bypass firewalls analysis and filtering, stealth scanning, basics of UDP scanning, and scanning related to specific application-level protocols~\cite{de1999review}.
 Bhuyan et al.\ surveyed and discussed the effects of frequent port scan attacks~\cite{bhuyan2011surveying}.
-A comparison of port scan methods based on type, mode of detection, mechanisms used for detection, and other characteristics were discussed in detail in their survey.
-The authors also examined the state of modern port scan detection approaches while investigating the available datasets and evaluation criteria for port scan detection approaches.
+A comparison of port scan methods based on type, mode of detection, mechanisms used for detection, and other characteristics were discussed in detail.

-Dar et al.\ studied a variety of reconnaissance techniques that are used by adversaries to gather information regarding the target~\cite{dar2018silent}.
-They evaluated reconnaissance techniques that collect vital information about the target by keeping the adversary’s identity hidden.
-They investigated several tools, e.g., DNSEnum\footnote{\url{https://github.com/fwaeytens/dnsenum}}, NMap\footnote{\url{https://nmap.org/}}, ZENMap\footnote{\url{https://nmap.org/zenmap/}}, DNSstuff\footnote{\url{https://www.dnsstuff.com/}}, MxToolbox\footnote{\url{https://mxtoolbox.com/}} and experimented on a variety of operating systems.
-They concluded that DNSEnum, NMap, ZENMap performed well in active reconnaissance and DNSstuff, MxToolbox in passive reconnaissance if adversaries want to keep their identity hidden.
-Claypool conducted a study on stealthy port scanning methods~\cite{claypool2002stealth}.
-He discussed half-open scan, Xmas tree scan, UDP scan, Null scan, Fragmentation, Decoying, and Spoofing, which are popular forms of stealthy scanning techniques.
-The author also discussed the effectiveness of different tools, such as NMap and Hping2, and provided a qualitative analysis of these techniques and the tools.